Thom polynomials relative to prescribed maps around the boundary: Definition of relative Thom polynomials

 and $\pi_0(\O(m)) \cong \Z_2$.
 The compatibility of the action of $\G$ also holds. \end{proof}

-\begin{remark} The above argument is similar with $\Z$ coefficients if $\eta$ is coorientable.
-Also in the complex analytic category, every singularity type $\eta \subset J^k(m, n)$ of (complex) codimension $q \ge 1$ defines the obstruction class.
-Indeed, the real codimension of $\eta$ is at least $2$.
-The remaining case is only $\eta = A_1 \subset J^k(m, m)$, and we have
+\begin{remark} The arguments in this subsection are similar for $\Z$ coefficients if $\eta$ is coorientable.
+Also in the complex analytic category, every singularity type $\eta \subset J^K(m, n)$ of complex codimension $q \ge 1$ defines the obstruction class with $\Z$ coefficients.
+Indeed, the real codimension of $\eta$ is at least $2$. \end{remark}